Vassalboro, Maine: History

 Vassalboro was first settled by colonists in 1760 and incorporated in 1771.
+It was named for one of the settlement's proprietors, William Vassall.

+William Vassall

-It was named for one of the settlement's proprietors, William Vassall, who was born in 1715 on his family's Jamaican sugar plantation.
+William Vassall was born in 1715 on his family's Jamaican sugar plantation.

 Slavery had formed an "integral part" of the Vassalls' fortune since 1648, when William's great-grandfather moved to Barbados and launched the family into the sugar business.

 As a boy, Vassall moved first to Philadelphia, then Boston.
 He earned a BA (1733) and an MA (1743) from Harvard.
 A Loyalist during the Revolution, he fled to England, where he died in 1800, having spent many years arguing for "compensation for what he deemed the illegal confiscation of his properties in Massachusetts and Rhode Island."

 On 2 March 1770, Vassall conveyed to his niece Mary Prescott of Nova Scotia Lot Number 5 in Vassalboro, one of the so-called "Proprietor's Lots" reserved for the town's founders.
 Niece Prescott sold the lot nine months later to a citizen of Hallowell.

+Other notes

 The Revere House in East Vassalboro was once the home of Alexander Graham Bell.
 The Vassalboro Historical Society resides in the old school- house near the East Vassalboro China Lake landing.
 The East Vassalboro Grange hosts the annual library book sale in the fall.

 The Vassalboro rec fields on Bog Road hosts sports events and teams and has a newly opened walking trail which includes portions of the abandoned narrow gauge Wiscassett, Waterville, & Farmington Railway roadbed.